 What will you read this National Poetry Month?
 What events will you organize, attend?
 Will you start your own poetry writing project?
 Will you write your first poem?
 Will you share your poetry on stage for the first time?

 While you’re planning, check out some of our resources if you need a place to start: our “Get Involved” blog post suggests many ways to celebrate April, from hosting an event to setting a 30-day writing challenge; last year, we put together a blog post of suggested NPM activites for young readers that can be faciliated by educators, parents, and librarians; and we rounded up a few little ways to work poetry into your day-to-day here!

-Near the end of April, we will celebrate the 5th annual Poem in Your Pocket Day across Canada.
+On April 29, 2021 we will celebrate Poem in Your Pocket Day across Canada.
 The day encourages people to select a poem, carry it with them, and share it with others throughout the day.
-Find out more at https://poets.ca/pocketpoem/.